e-fx/e-fx.github.io/_posts/2022-12-09-Gold-Trade.md

 Compared to FX currency, gold trading can increase assets in an overwhelmingly short time, but conversely, even when you suffer a loss, gold trading is fast, so let's trade carefully.

-So far, we have looked at the "gold (GOLD) trading" in detail.
+So far, we have looked at the "Gold trading" in detail.

 Finally, let's take a look at the "summary" about gold trading at XM.

-SUMMARY: GOLD TRADING
+### SUMMARY

 Gold transaction summary image

 At XM, it is possible to trade Gold with high leverage in the same way as FX.

-Gold (GOLD) is also compatible with scalping, so it is recommended because there are many opportunities to make a big profit.
+Gold is also compatible with scalping, so it is recommended because there are many opportunities to make a big profit.

-What you need to be careful about when trading with gold (GOLD) is that the volatility is very high, so losses may increase at once.
+What you need to be careful about when trading with Gold is that the volatility is very high, so losses may increase at once.

 Even though there is XM's zero cut system, be sure to cut losses, manage risk properly, and trade gold with peace of mind.

-While the seven major countries (G7) have banned the import of gold from Russia as sanctions against Russia that invaded Ukraine, there is a strong view that the short-term impact will be limited, but the medium- to long-term impact will be gold.
-There is also the possibility that countries that are concerned about the liquidity of gold will lose their willingness to purchase gold and that the number of buyers in the market will decrease, which will have a major impact on central banks, institutional investors, and individuals holding gold in Europe and the United States.

 However, for now gold trading still has the potential to generate greater profits with less capital than trading other Forex currencies.